3805 University Drive, Suite E, Durham, NC 27707 919-687-4050

 The Durham City/County Tax Office, at the direction of the Durham County Commissioners and the Durham City Council, has for many years proactively and aggressively pursued the the collection of delinquent real property taxes.
 The City of Durham also separately pursues the collection of delinquent city liens and delinquent special improvement assessments.
 One of the collection tools used for these efforts is the employment of private attorneys to commence formal foreclosure proceedings under North Carolina General Statutes 105-374 against real property on which there are delinquent unpaid property taxes, delinquent city liens and/or delinquent unpaid special assessments.

 Reinhardt Law Offices, PLLC, dba Reinhardt Closing and Property Law Services, is one of three firms employed by the Tax Office to carry out these foreclosure proceedings for taxes, and has also been employed by the City of Durham to carry out foreclosure proceedings for city liens and special assessments.
-Mr. Reinhardt has been doing this work continuously for the Tax Office since 1989 (there was a 5 year hiatus from 1997 to 2002), and for the City of Durham (on liens and assessments) since the spring of 2006.
+Mr. Reinhardt has been doing this work continuously for the Tax Office since 1989 (there was a 5 year hiatus from 1997 to 2002), and for the City of Durham (on liens and assessments) since 2006.
 Our efforts, along with those of the other attorneys retained by the County of Durham, have caused a noticeable increase in the successful tax collection rate of the Durham Tax Office and the City of Durham Collector of Revenue.

 What follows below is some information, in the format of Frequently Asked Questions (FAQ), about the tax and lien foreclosure process in Durham and in North Carolina: